Literary magazine: Online literary magazines

 SwiftCurrent, created in 1984, was the first online literary magazine.
 It functioned as more of a database of literary works than a literary publication.
 In 1995, the Mississippi Review was the first large literary magazine to launch a fully online issue.
-By 1998, Fence and Timothy McSweeney's Quarterly Concern were published and quickly gained an audience.
+By 1998, Fence.
 Around 1996, literary magazines began to appear more regularly online.
 At first, some writers and readers dismissed online literary magazines as not equal in quality or prestige to their print counterparts, while others said that these were not properly magazines and were instead ezines.
 Since then, though, many writers and readers have accepted online literary magazines as another step in the evolution of independent literary journals.

 There are thousands of other online literary publications and it is difficult to judge the quality and overall impact of this relatively new publishing medium.

 Little magazines

 Little magazines, or "small magazines", are literary magazines that often publish experimental literature and the non-conformist writings of relatively unknown writers.
 Typically they had small readership, were financially uncertain or non-commercial, were irregularly published and showcased artistic innovation.